 Our curriculum is developmentally challenging and ensures that a culmination of experiential, concrete activities, group and independent learning activities are provided.
 Our learning programme is based upon DECD GUIDELINES and the Australian Curriculum.
 We plan and assess our integrated Multi-disciplinary units of work by using the Understanding by Design frameworks by Jay McTighe.
 This ensures that students are developing skills to be life-long learners as they are able to access resources and information to discover new learning based on their prior knowledge.
 This methodology helps our students to develop the skills of questioning, research, communication, and social and self-management .Each student can progress and build on their skills and unique abilities and enjoy the world of learning.
 Students are taught to critically examine the information they are presented with and collaborate with others to work in teams and independently.
 Students are also encouraged to be resilient when solving problems and to face challenges using a “Growth Mindset”.

-At Glenelg Primary School, we also provide specialist programmes and assistance which include: Special Education; an early intervention Reading and Writing programme (WRAP), English as a Second Language (ESL), Bright Futures, Japanese, Science (including the teaching of the Australian Primary Connections Science curriculum), Information Communication Technologies, Performing Arts and the Child Protection curriculum.
+At Glenelg Primary School, we also provide specialist programmes and assistance which include: Special Education; an early intervention Reading and Writing programme (WRAP), English as an Additional Language (EALD), Bright Futures, Physical Education, Japanese, Science (including the teaching of the Australian Primary Connections Science curriculum), Information Communication Technologies, Performing Arts and the Child Protection curriculum.

 We also explicitly teach the ‘You Can Do It’ social and emotional programme created by Professor Bernard.
 The skills developed through this approach enable students to acquire skills in Getting Along, being Organised, Persistent, Confident and Resilient; so that they can accept the challenges that one faces in their daily lives.
 Our mission is to ensure that all students continually enjoy learning and experience success whilst having fun and enjoying the experience that primary school education has to offer.